lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@part1`

-*Really, whenever you can't use graphs*
+Basically, *whenever you can't use graphs*

 - Units are dissimilar
 - Items are distinct